pfheatwole/thesis/source/canopy_geometry.rst

    First you specify the position, scale, and orientation of each section, then you assign each section a profile.

+   There are many tools that allowing designing a wing using wing sections, but they were not ideal for parafoils.
+I looked into why they were limited set my sights on what would be my "ideal" way to design a wing, and realized it was easier to split the process in two: a general equation and a choice of parametrization.

-   This chapter introduces the general equation for selecting points on section surfaces (chords, camber lines, or profiles), discusses why the general equation is unwieldy/inconvenient, then introduces a reparametrization that's more convenient for designing parafoil canopies.
+   This chapter introduces the general equation for selecting points on section surfaces (chords, camber lines, or profiles), discusses why the general equation is unwieldy/inconvenient to use directly, describes existing tools as parametrizations of the general equation (and the limitations of those parametrizations), then introduces a parametrization that's more convenient for designing parafoil canopies.

 * What is a canopy?